aws-games/cloud-game-development-toolkit/CONTRIBUTING.md

 * Any modifications you've made relevant to the bug
 * Anything unusual about your environment or deployment

-## Conventional Commits

-This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) following the release of v1.0.0-alpha.
-These conventions ensure that the commit history of the project remains readable, and supports extensive automation around pull request creation, release cadence, and documentation.

-We do not enforce conventional commits on contributors.
-We do require that pull request titles follow convention so that the changelog and release automation work as expected.

 ## Contributing via Pull Requests

 Contributions via pull requests are much appreciated.
 Before sending us a pull request, please ensure that:

 1. You are working against the latest source on the *main* branch.